emmt/ScientificCameras.jl/README.md

 * Use keyword `skip` to specify a number of images to skip.

-* Use keyword `timeout` to specify the maximum amount of time (in seconds) to wait for acquisition to complete.
-If acquisition takes longer than this time, a `ScientificCameras.TimeoutError` is thrown unless keyword `truncate` is `true` (see below).
-The default timeout is computed from the acquisition rate and the total number of images.
+* Use keyword `timeout` to specify the maximum amount of time (in seconds) to wait for the acquisition of each image.
+If acquisition of any image takes longer than this time, a `ScientificCameras.TimeoutError` is thrown unless keyword `truncate` is `true` (see below).
+The default timeout depends on the exposure time and acquisition frame rate (see [`defaulttimeout`](@ref)).

 * When reading a sequence of images, keyword `truncate` may be set `true` to print a warning and return a truncated sequence instead of throwing an